PARROT-reports/PARROT-v0/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-PARROT is a not-for-profit project imagined by Bastien Le Guellec (Lille, France) and Keno Bressem (Munich, Germany).
+PARROT is a not-for-profit project imagined by Bastien Le Guellec (Lille, France) and Keno Bressem (Munich, Germany), with the support of Grégory Kuchcinki (Lille, France).
 At the moment, it recieves no institutional funding.
 If your are an institution wishing to contribute to the project, please send an email to contributeparrot@gmail.com